Ponys 🦄

 But what about interactivity, styling, etc?

 Any class you can use with customElements.define(), you can use with Ponys.
-Just add a <script> tag inside your template tag/string/file, and export the class that contains your properties and methods as default - no constructor required.
+Just add a <script> tag with a setup attribute inside your template tag/string/file, and export the class that contains your properties and methods as default - no constructor required.

 Likewise with <style>!
 Ponys will put your component's elements behind a shadow root wherever possible, so your CSS is fully encapsulated.

-Here's an example of an inline template with a <script> tag, which extends the built-in <button> element (not supported in Safari):
+Here's an example of an inline template with a <script setup> tag, which extends the built-in <button> element (not supported in Safari):

 Counter button